goofyboga/bayer_leverkusen_football_analysis/README.md

 with the ball.
 Alonso has proven that the possession game can be played just as effectively in his own special way, without needing to conform to these modern standards.

 ## Data
 This project uses event-based match data from Statsbomb to extract tactical insights into Bayer Leverkusen’s playing style.
-Key focus areas include:

-Turnovers & Transition – Where & how they win the ball.
-Ball Progression – How they move up the pitch.
-Shot Creation & xG – How they generate high-quality chances.
-Defensive Structure – Mid-block efficiency & counterpressing success.

 To analyze these, the project uses Python, Pandas, and statistical models while visualizing key patterns with matplotlib & mplsoccer (heatmaps, pass networks, shot maps).

-The main footballing concepts that are explored in this project include relationism, territorial dominance (and defensive distance), effective counterpressing and the execution of a midblock.
+The main footballing concepts explored in this project are:
+1) Turnovers & Transition – Where & how they win the ball.
+2) Ball Progression – How they move up the pitch.
+3) Shot Creation & xG – How they generate high-quality chances.
+4) Defensive Structure – Mid-block efficiency & counterpressing success.
+5) Relationism - Territorial dominance both in terms of defensive distance and 3rd man combinations

 Note: This project is currently 20% complete.
 I've deliberately excluded insights and analysis for now, as I want to fully explore all metrics without bias.
 A comprehensive tactical report on Bayer Leverkusen will be finalized by early March 2025.